GrzegorzKazana/QuickQuiz/README.md

 ##### Author: Grzegorz Kazana
 ---
 ## Purpose
 Create website for teachers and educators, allowing for easy quiz creation and spread.
-Think PasteBin, but for quizes ;) For me, this application was an opportunity to learn Formik and refresh my CSS skills.
+Think PasteBin, but for quizes ;)\
+For me, this application was a great opportunity to learn Formik and refresh my CSS skills.

 ---
 ## Usage